Skip to content

 • Check project environment and Remix app conventions with remix doctor

-• Create low-risk project and controller files with remix doctor --fix
+• Apply available low-risk project fixes with remix doctor --fix

 • Inspect the current app route tree with remix routes